victoriaolanipekun/SEI56-Project-3/README.md

 <h4>Router</h4>

-In the `config` folder we created a `router.js` file to define our API endpoints for calling each collection
+In the `config` folder we created a `router.js` file to define our API endpoints for calling each collection:

 ```javascript